myfreax/docker-node.js/README.md

 ## TODO

-- [x] Build the nginx image with the lua module
-- [ ] Optimize the configuration file
+- [ ] Write a php script that integrates with the framework(such as Express,Koa)
 - [ ] Write usage documentation
 - [ ] Test on Windows

-## Goal
-Build a reusable environment, whether it is a production environment or a development environment